ccranswick/ISM354Master/Assignment 3/README.md

 > * (5) Create a file operators.md and (using markdown) explain how the two increment operators work based on your observations.
 > * (10) Copy your markbook.js file from the previous assignment and commit it.
 Now modify it to include the following new features.
->
-> Do not forget to commit each change you make.
 Add a feature to print out the mode of the marks in the markbook.
 You will need to investigate what this means and identify a method for calculating it in JavaScript.
 Also add error handling in your code to ensure that all marks are in the inclusive range of 0 to 100.
 >
 > TAKE NOTE: This assignment is due on Monday 3 September, but you will NOT have the Friday 31 August practical to work on it.